What is Action-Based Cognitive Remediation (ABCR)?

 Introduction to Action-Based Cognitive Remediation

-Dr. Christopher Bowie is the researcher behind Action Based Cognitive Remediation (ABCR).
-ABCR combines principles of cognitive-behavioral therapies with cognitive training for the purpose of treating cognitive function in cases of severe mental illness.
+Dr. Christopher Bowie is the researcher behind ABCR.
+ABCR combines principles of cognitive-behavioral therapy with cognitive training for the purpose of treating cognitive function in cases of severe mental illness.

 ABCR has been developed in research settings and is slowly being implemented in small group settings in British Columbia.
 Although certification is not yet widely available, we hope to see it become more widespread in the near future.